Case Study: Olamina Fund

 The Fund

 With initial support from ImpactAssets and the Pritzker family, Olamina is focused on expanding income and wealth for people that have not had an equal opportunity to do so.
-It bridges the gap between impact investors with an increased interest in racial and gender equity and CDFIs that invest in asset-building, jobs and opportunities for self-determination in low-income communities.
+It bridges the gap between impact investors and CDFIs that invest in asset-building, jobs and opportunities for self-determination in low-income communities.

 Fund Manager